 You can now run Overclocked from Game Mode.

-Overclocked relies on button chords to inject new features.
-Keys and buttons should not be reconfigured from the Recomp menu, or the mod might not work correctly.
+Overclocked relies on an external library to inject new keybinds.
+Keys and buttons should be configured using the Wizard tool that ships with Overclocked, not from the in-game menu.
+Directly changing keybinds might cause some features to not work correctly.

-Vanilla Zero Hour would put the player into first-person when crouching and hide the player body.
-There never was a third person crouching animation made.
+Zero Hour doesn't have a third person crouching animation.
 That is why manual crouching is only available in first-person mode, whereas third-person mode works just like vanilla always did (activate vents to go into first-person).

 The wall-sprite alignment fix moves billboard sprites closer to walls so they look less obviously offset.
 That also increases the chance of what is known as depth fighting.
-In case that a switch completely disappears, you can turn off Wall sprite alignment under Overclocked Graphics fix in the mod menu.
+In case that a switch completely disappears, you can turn off Wall sprite alignment under OC Graphics in the mod menu.

-The game has a limit of 1500 active sprites, after which it quickly gets unstable.
-The mod keeps corpses, gibs, and blood around much longer than vanilla, but runs a cleanup pass once counts get too high to prevent issues.
+The game has various limits for props and sprites, after which it quickly gets unstable.
+The mod keeps corpses, gibs, and blood around much longer than vanilla, but runs a cleanup pass once those counts get too high to prevent issues.

 Overclocked is a hobby project originally built for my own playthrough, now shared as-is for anyone who wants to try it.
 While feedback and bug reports are welcome, please don't expect hands-on troubleshooting for your specific setup.

-You can try pinging kyyrma on the #modding-other channel of the Duke Nukem Restoration Community Discord.
-It's a general Duke Nukem modding channel, not a dedicated space for Overclocked.
-If you decide to reach out, please respect the server rules and be mindful of other modding conversations taking place.
+You can try pinging kyyrma on the #dnzh-overclocked channel in the Duke Nukem Restoration Community Discord.
+If you decide to reach out, please first review and respect the server rules.

 DECOMPILATION